SHORT COURSE DETAILS - APRIL 2021

 Level 2 City & Guilds Extended Certificate in Horse Care.
-There are 2 separate courses in this academic year, one starting in February and one in April 2019.
+We usually run 3 separate courses in each academic year, starting in November, February and April.

 The Course is delivered by Court Equestrian, who is an outreach teaching centre for Abingdon & Witney College for City & Guilds courses.